 It has been four long years, a twice postponed tour, a pandemic and several major events within the band since Nightwish last visited these shores, but to say that this show was “worth waiting for” would be the understatement of the century.

 Structurally, Nightwish lost male vocalist and bass guitarist Marko Hietala early in 2021, to, inter alia, chronic depression (recently gaining bassist Jukka Koskinen, as a partial replacement, and who seems to be settling in now) while female vocalist Floor Jansen lost a gall bladder but much more significantly underwent major surgery less than four weeks prior to this gig for breast cancer.
 And there had been two others before it.
-That the show wasn’t postponed for a third time is nothing short of a miracle.
+That the show wasn’t postponed for a third time (the Asian tour early in 2023 has been) is nothing short of a miracle.
 And a testament to the staying power of Nightwish’s very own Amazon.

 But there was a seismic impact all the same.
 Nightwish shows are getting shorter.
 The previous tour, the 20th anniversary ‘Decades’ one, was also 20 songs – and over two hours – long.
 The recent Americas tour comprised 17 songs.
 For the European tour it has been whittled down to 14.
 Those that bit the dust were ‘Planet Hell’, which was probably included earlier as a ‘finger’ to the pandemic, ‘She is my sin’, and ‘Seven days to the wolves’.